JFBarryLi/fea/README.md

   * frame_or_truss : char
   	Specifies which type of structure to create

-Returns output_id that identifies the output structure
+POST request to /input/ returns output_id that identifies the output structure

 #### /outout/output_id